 At the start of 2012 I jumped ship on academia and moved to London to retrain as a journalist, doing a fast-track NCTJ Diploma in Newspaper Journalism at Lambeth College, including brief stints at The Independent and The Lambeth Weekender.
 Once set loose upon the world, without ever making a conscious decision to specialise, I naturally drifted into my current brain-themed beat due to a mixture of interest, contacts, and opportunity.
 I will always be grateful to the editors who commissioned and nurtured me along that journey.
 You know who you are.

 I am a member of the Association of British Science Writers, from whom I won a bursary in 2016 to attend the Centre for Investigative Journalism’s summer school – an exhilarating experience I’d recommend to any journalist of any stripe.
 I am also a member of science writers’ group, Neuwrite, London, and am a mentor in their mentorship scheme for aspiring science writers from underrepresented groups in science journalism.

 Please get in touch if you’d like to discuss a writing project, commission me for science news or feature writing, or hire me for copy editing work.
 I’m always interested in working for new outlets.
-I am now based in SE London.
+I am based in South East England.